rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Remove User Asset Group Access

-Remove asset group access from an user account
+This action is used to remove asset group access from an user account

 ##### Input